- field technicians

 The ability to use real-time information is an important differentiating factor in terms of quality of service.
 According to another study, 55% of leading field service companies provide real-time technician location and status information, compared to 31% for other companies.

 Highly efficient and informed

 When connected to a payment module, the technician’s mobile device also becomes an electronic payment terminal (EPT).
-Now, the billing process can start right at the customer site by simply scanning a barcode that corresponds to the services performed.
+Now, the billing process can start immediately at the customer site by simply scanning a barcode that corresponds to the services performed.

 Mobile learning is a subcategory of e-learning.
 With mobile learning, you can provide training content that is customized for mobile devices.
-The term micro-learning is also used for tutorials that are designed for use on a mobile device and are less than two minutes in length.
+The term micro-learning is also used for tutorials that are designed for mobile and are less than two minutes in length.
 These very short training sessions can be supplemented with longer sessions on desktop computers when it makes sense for technicians to return to the service center.

 Our similar articles.